 Improving your chances of getting published

-- Your paper must contribute to theory and practice in the field of business or public administration.
+- contribute to theory and practice in the field of business or public administration

-- Your paper must address advancements to the frontiers of scholarly knowledge and organizational practice on a global scale instead of providing insights to a particular country or region.
+- address advancements to the frontiers of scholarly knowledge and organizational practice on a global scale instead of providing insights about/to a particular country or region

-- Most of your paper’s bibliographical references must be based on up-to-date articles published in reputed scholarly journals available in English.
+- include bibliographical references made up of (almost only) up-to-date articles published in reputed scholarly journals available in English

-- Your paper must make reference to classic authors and current developments on the theories mentioned in the paper.
+- make reference to classic authors and current developments on the theories mentioned in the paper

-- Your article must fit BAR’s editorial policies (please read previously published articles).
+- fit BAR’s editorial policies (please read previously published articles)

-- Your article must be clearly aligned to the interests of public or business administration instead of being borderline to other fields such as sociology, anthropology, or economy.
+- be clearly aligned to the interests of public or business administration instead of being borderline to other fields such as sociology, anthropology, or economy

-- Your paper must be formatted according to the APA guidelines.
+- be formatted according to the APA guidelines

-- Your paper must clearly state a compelling research question and the conceptual model (preferably by means of a figure).
+- clearly state a compelling research question and the conceptual model (preferably by means of a figure)

-- Your paper’s methodology must be described in due detail and must have been skillfully crafted to properly address the conceptual model and answer the research question.
+- be skillfully crafted to properly address the conceptual model and answer the research question

-- Your paper must be thoroughly checked for scholarly and English writing.
+- be thoroughly checked for scholarly and English writing

 Instructions for submission